shehroz-sarwar/Sales_Performance/README.md

 ## 📌 Project Overview

-This Power BI report analyzes detailed pizza shop sales data to reveal trends about **customer preferences, popular pizza sizes, sales by category**, and weekly performance.
+This Power BI report analyzes detailed pizza shop sales data to reveal trends about **popular pizza sizes, sales by category**, and weekly performance.
 The project transforms raw sales data into strategic insights, aiding pizza businesses in improving efficiency, profitability, and customer satisfaction.

 ## 🧰 Tools Used